thsin101/thesis_phishing_game/README.md

 # Project description
-This project is part of the bachelor thesis of Thomas Sinner.
+This repository contains the spear-phishing game for the bachelor thesis of Thomas Sinner.

 The project is an interactive educational game designed to raise awareness of phishing.
 It simulates a spear phishing process in which players must identify suspicious emails and analyze social media information.
 The game consists of various missions that are completed step by step.